haacked/haacked.com/_posts/2018/2018-06-05-scientist-2-point-oh.markdown

 ## Thanks!

-Once again, thank you to those who have contributed to Scientist!
+Once again, thank you to all those who have contributed to Scientist!
 Without you, this release would not be possible.